CW0r/CW0r/README.md

 - 👋 Hi, I’m @CW0r
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Minecraft Modding
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...